Hermionee/ChatBot/README.md

+# ChatBot
+This project is a simple Chatbot assisting customers to select restaurants and making reservations.
 # Prerequisites
 For the JavaScript SDK to work your APIs need to support CORS. (set through API gateway console) The generated SDK depends on third-party libraries.
 Include all of the scripts in your webpage